Floresta, Pernambuco

-Floresta is a city in the Brazilian state of Pernambuco.
+Floresta (/Central northeastern portuguese pronunciation: [flɔˈɾɛʃtɐ]/) is a city in the Brazilian state of Pernambuco.
 It is situated at latitude 08º36'04" south and at longitude 38º34'07" west, at an altitude of 316 metres.
 Its population was estimated in 2020 to be 33,184 inhabitants, according to the Brazilian Institute of Geography and Statistics.
 It has an area of 3644.17 km^{2}.

 History

 Floresta ("forest") traces its origins to the 18th-century farms of Curralinho and Paus Pretos, but it was the Fazenda Grande ("big farm"), on the right bank of the rio Pajeú (Pajeú river), that saw the first inhabitants of Floresta.
 In the second half of the 18th century, the farm served as a temporary shelter for the cattle that came from Bahia to supply Pernambuco sugar devices with animal power.